Time to eat wild turkey.

 Marinade the turkey overnight then drain, rinse and set aside to dry while you prepare the grill.

-The method will result in tender, moist wild turkey breast meat that can be eaten with your favorites sides or sliced thin to be used in sandwiches and snacking.
+The method will result in tender, moist wild turkey breast meat that can be eaten with your favorites sides or sliced thin for use in sandwiches and snacks.

 Other woods can be used to plank turkeys such as oak, hickory or apple.
 If you don’t have a wild turkey a domestic turkey from the grocery store can be cooked using this method.